The 1911: Everything You Need To Know About It

 Why Buy A 1911?

 Given all this, why is the 1911 pistol so popular?
 For several reasons.
-A decent example, with moderate care, is a powerful, accurate and reliable sidearm that can be trusted to save your life if needed as it did so for many American service personnel.
+A decent example, with moderate care, is a powerful, accurate and reliable sidearm that can be trusted to save your life if needed.
+It is also one of the darlings of competitive shooters.

 The ergonomics are also a strong selling point.
 Few guns sit in the hand and point as naturally.
 Some find this makes for more intuitive aiming and thus easier accurate fire.